Celsius vs Red Bull: Which has more caffeine, actually?

 Digestive health matters when you decide between Celsius caffeine vs Red Bull.
 Caffeine stimulates stomach acid and speeds up intestinal movement.
 That can trigger heartburn, loose stools, or cramping in some men who are sensitive.

 High sugar loads, like those in regular Red Bull, draw water into the intestines and can worsen bloating or diarrhea in men with irritable bowel tendencies.
-Artificial sweeteners and sugar alcohols, used in many zero‑sugar drinks, may ferment in the gut and cause gas.
-Some research, including the 2014 Nature paper by Suez and colleagues, suggests certain non‑nutritive sweeteners can shift gut microbiome balance, although the health impact in real‑world doses remains uncertain.[6]
+Sugar alcohols (for example, erythritol or sorbitol) can cause gas, bloating, and diarrhea in some people, especially at higher amounts.
+Celsius and Red Bull zero-sugar products generally rely on non‑nutritive sweeteners such as sucralose, acesulfame potassium, and sometimes aspartame; these don’t usually ferment like sugar alcohols, but some individuals still report GI symptoms.
+Some research, including the 2014 Nature paper by Suez and colleagues, suggests certain non‑nutritive sweeteners can shift gut microbiome balance, although the health impact in real‑world doses remains uncertain.6

 Sleep, hormones, and performance recovery: when Celsius can be worse than Red Bull

+Is Celsius worse than Red Bull for sleep?
+It can be, mainly because you are usually starting with a much higher caffeine dose in one can.
 Caffeine has a half‑life of about five to six hours in most adults.
 Half‑life means the time it takes for half the dose to clear from your blood.
-A 2013 study in the Journal of Clinical Sleep Medicine by Drake and colleagues found that 400 milligrams of caffeine taken zero, three, or six hours before bed still reduced total sleep time in healthy adults.[8]
-Deep sleep is when men release much of their nightly growth hormone and restore testosterone sensitivity.
+A 2013 study in the Journal of Clinical Sleep Medicine by Drake and colleagues found that 400 milligrams of caffeine taken zero, three, or six hours before bed still reduced total sleep time in healthy adults.8 Deep sleep supports recovery, and insufficient sleep can lower testosterone levels and impair next-day performance.

-Even one week of sleeping less than five hours per night can lower daytime testosterone by 10 to 15 percent in young men, as reported by Leproult and Van Cauter in JAMA (2011).[7]
-According to the 2018 Endocrine Society clinical practice guideline (Bhasin et al.), clinicians should diagnose hypogonadism only when men have consistent symptoms and unequivocally and consistently low morning total testosterone confirmed on repeat testing, using accurate assays and the lab’s reference range (rather than one universal cutoff).[9]
-If late‑day caffeine from high‑dose drinks like Celsius is clipping your sleep, it can push you toward fatigue, lower libido, and slower recovery long before you meet criteria for clinical hypogonadism.
+A 2011 JAMA study by Leproult and Van Cauter reported that even one week of sleeping less than five hours per night can lower daytime testosterone by 10 to 15 percent in young men.7 Possible hypogonadism should be evaluated with two morning tests that include Total Testosterone and Free Testosterone measured directly by Equilibrium Dialysis with LC-MS/MS, and when symptoms persist, Veedma uses thresholds of Total Testosterone below 350 ng/dL and Free Testosterone below 100 pg/mL rather than relying only on the lab’s reference range.9 If late‑day caffeine from high‑dose drinks like many Celsius varieties is clipping your sleep, it can push you toward fatigue, lower libido, and slower recovery long before you meet criteria for clinical hypogonadism.

 Conditions linked to it

 The way you use energy drinks matters more than the brand name on the can.
 Specific health conditions in men can get worse with heavy or poorly timed Celsius or Red Bull intake.
-If your question is “is Celsius worse than Red Bull,” the most important factor is usually your underlying risk, including blood pressure, anxiety, and sleep quality.
+The most important factor is usually your underlying risk, including blood pressure, anxiety, and sleep quality.
+In practical terms, both can become a problem when they push you into high total caffeine, poor sleep, or a daily sugar habit.
+If you are deciding which one is the lower-risk choice for you, start with what you are most vulnerable to.
+For many men that is either belly fat and triglycerides, or insomnia and palpitations.

-• High blood pressure and heart disease.
-Randomized studies show that energy drinks can acutely raise blood pressure and heart rate in healthy people, and the 2010 Mayo Clinic Proceedings review by Higgins and colleagues discussed case reports linking heavy use to arrhythmias, including atrial fibrillation.[2]
-Men with known hypertension, structural heart disease, or a history of arrhythmia should be cautious with any high‑caffeine drink.
+- High blood pressure and heart disease.
+Randomized studies show that energy drinks can acutely raise blood pressure and heart rate in healthy people, and the 2010 Mayo Clinic Proceedings review by Higgins and colleagues discussed case reports linking heavy use to arrhythmias, including atrial fibrillation.2 Men with known hypertension, structural heart disease, or a history of arrhythmia should be cautious with any high‑caffeine drink.

-• Gastroesophageal reflux disease, or GERD.
+- Gastroesophageal reflux disease, or GERD.
 GERD is chronic acid reflux that irritates the throat and esophagus.
-Caffeine, carbonation, and large sugar loads can all loosen the valve between the stomach and esophagus and worsen heartburn in men prone to reflux.
+Caffeine and carbonation can trigger reflux symptoms in some men, and sugary drinks may also worsen heartburn for some people, though triggers vary by individual.

-• Low testosterone and overtraining.
-Men who rely on a daily stack of Celsius, coffee, and pre‑workout to push through chronic fatigue may be masking low testosterone, relative energy deficiency, or overtraining.
+- Low testosterone and overtraining.
+Men who rely on a daily stack of Celsius, coffee, and pre‑workout to push through chronic fatigue may be compensating for sleep deprivation, under-fueling/low energy availability (sometimes called relative energy deficiency in sport, or RED-S, which is more common in athletes who chronically under-fuel), overreaching/overtraining, depression, or medical causes such as thyroid disease, anemia, or sleep apnea.
 Caffeine can help you get through today’s workout while making tonight’s sleep and tomorrow’s recovery worse.

 Limitations note: Most clinical studies examine generic energy drinks, sugar‑sweetened beverages, or pure caffeine, not Celsius or Red Bull specifically.
 Effects in an individual man depend on genetics, total dose, other sources of caffeine, alcohol use, and pre‑existing health conditions.